hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 835

-Say, “What do you think, if Allah were to take away your hearing and your sights, and seal up your hearts – which god other than Allah could restore them to you?”
+Say, “What do you think, if Allah were to take away your hearing and your sight, and seal up your hearts – which god other than Allah could restore them to you?”
 See how We diversify the signs, yet they still turn away.

 # 836